Kwenta/kwenta-state-log/kips/drafts/kip-71.md

 ## Motivation

-While the initial establishment of a president intended to introduce a decisive party in case of a draw for voting decisions with the Elite Council, the DAO should strive for more unanimous decision-making in case of Elite Council dividedness.
-The current 3/5 majority should suffice for Elite Council decision-making.
+Upon the inception of the presidential role, the primary objective was to provide a decisive voice in instances of deadlocks during voting sessions within the Elite Council.
+However, it is essential for the DAO to strive for a more consensual decision-making process in the event of a divided Elite Council.
+The existing 3/5 quorum should remain adequate for Elite Council decision-making.

-The other task of the president is currently to establish the strategy and roadmap of the KwentaDAO, however the president alone should not be solely responsible for the roadmap.
-Different institutions within the DAO are involved in determining the roadmap, such as the Core Contributors, Management Contributors, adminDAO, treasuryDAO and ultimately also the Elite Council.
-Is is therefore of the interest of the DAO to have a mutually worked out roadmap and stategy in place, which is ultimately approved by the Elite Council.
+Moreover, the president's secondary responsibility currently involves the development and implementation of KwentaDAO's strategic framework and roadmap.
+Nevertheless, it is crucial to recognize that the president should not assume this responsibility singlehandedly.
+Various parts of the DAO, such as Core Contributors, Management Contributors, adminDAO, treasuryDAO, the Elite Council itself and most importantly the Kwenta community, play a significant role in determining the organization's roadmap.
+Consequently, it is in the best interest of the DAO to collaborate on the development of a comprehensive strategy and roadmap, which will ultimately require the approval of the Elite Council.

 ## Specification